-First, both population size and the social interconnectedness of individuals will have a substantial influence on the rate of innovation and the steady-state level of cultural complexity, which includes technical know-how, linguistic repertoires, recipes and other aspects of culture.
-Ceteris paribus, populations with more individuals are both more likely to generate new ideas, whether through luck, insight or some combination, and better able to resist the chance loss of rare domains of know-how, experience, expertise or arcane forms of cultural knowledge (which may be, or become, important).
-Such losses may remove not only useful or clearly recognized know-how from the population, but can also involve the disappearance of seemingly unproductive elements that nevertheless reduce the population's ability to adapt to future conditions, by for example providing an essential ingredient for a future recombinant innovation.
+First, both population size and the social interconnectedness of individuals should have a substantial influence on the rate of innovation and the steady-state level of cultural complexity, which includes technical know-how, linguistic repertoires, recipes, and other aspects of culture.
+Ceteris paribus, populations with more individuals are both more likely to generate new ideas, whether through serendipity, insight, or some combination, and better able to resist the chance loss of rare domains of know-how, experience, expertise, or arcane forms of cultural knowledge (which may be, or become, important).
+Such losses may remove not only useful or clearly recognized know-how from a population, but can also involve the disappearance of seemingly unproductive elements that nevertheless reduce the population's ability to adapt to future conditions by, for example, providing an essential ingredient for a future recombinant innovation.
 Crucially, from the point of view of the individual, the same person will appear more creative when they live in a larger population or network.
+Broadly, a large body of both observational and experimental evidence supports the power of population size.

-Unlike population size, where bigger is better, there is an optimal level of social interconnectedness that maximizes both the rate of innovation and the steady-state level of cultural complexity (Derex et al., 2018; Derex & Boyd, 2016; Schimmelpfennig et al., 2022).
+Unlike population size, where generally bigger is better, there is an optimal level of social interconnectedness that maximizes both the rate of innovation and the steady-state level of cultural complexity (Campbell, Izquierdo, & Goldstone, 2022; Derex, Perreault, & Boyd, 2018; Derex & Boyd, 2016; Schimmelpfennig, Razek, Schnell, & Muthukrishna, 2022).
 In most historical contexts, greater interconnectedness has favored faster cumulative cultural evolution and higher levels of stable cultural complexity.
 Greater connectivity among diverse minds in these situations creates more opportunities for ideas to interact and generate novel recombinations (Creanza et al., 2017; Kolodny et al., 2015; Lewis & Laland, 2012).
-Because the nature of cultural evolution and cooperation means that growing populations tend to fragment and fractionate (Henrich, 2016), the challenge that has confronted most societies has been staying socially connected and cooperative.
+Because the nature of cultural evolution and cooperation means that growing populations tend to fragment and fractionate (Henrich, 2016), the challenge that has confronted most societies and organizations has been staying socially connected and cooperative.